 Esteemed for their beautiful, deep magenta, sweet, and seedy fruits that arrive during the humid months of July through September.

-While the flesh is the ideal choice for eating, the seeds contained inside may also be consumed.
-In spring, new pads start sprouting up and you can eat these tender young pads (nopales) in limited quantities raw or in abundance cooked at this stage.
+The flesh is the ideal choice for eating.
+But in spring, the new pads that start sprouting up can be eaten too.
+These tender young pads (nopales) in limited quantities raw or in abundance cooked at this stage.
 After they age, their insides form fibrous tissue, which can be unpalatable.

 Also arriving in spring are bright yellow, edible flower buds.
 Harvested buds can be pickled, sauteed, stir-fried, whatever suits your fancy!
-Late spring, whole flowers can be easily removed and used for tea or as garnish.
+Late spring, whole flowers can be easily removed and their petals can be used for tea or as garnish.

 What you don’t want to consume is the spiny, prickly, evil glochids on the flesh of the fruit or the thorns on the pads that can easily plunge into your skin.
 Eek!
 I mean, prickly is in the name after all and this cactus does its best to protect its sweet fruits from predators.